kudobuilder/kuttl.dev/content/docs/testing/test-environments.md

 By default KUTTL will use the default kind cluster name of "kind".
 If a kind cluster is already running with that name, it will use the existing cluster.

-The kind cluster name can be overriden by setting either `kindContext` in your configuration or `--kind-context` on the command line.
+The kind cluster name can be overridden by setting either `kindContext` in your configuration or `--kind-context` on the command line.

 By setting `kindNodeCache`, the containerd directories will be mounted into a Docker volume in order to persist the images pulled during a test run across test runs.